bruceal/Google-Maps-Mobile-Usage-Reporting/README.md

+This is the PHP code you should hoist on your server/domain in order to record your page views and map loads and/or Page Views for use with the Google Maps Mobile SDKs.

 In order for this code to work there are two requirements:

 1) An sql server active on the domain.
 This will need to have an active database which can be authenticated to.
 Inside each php file is a section where the credentials of the database need to be added.